btclaw/btclaw-miner/docs/PROTOCOL.md

 NEXUS is the first protocol that requires **both layers simultaneously**, with each layer containing the SHA-256 hash of the other.
 No existing tool — ord, rune cli, or any web minter — can construct this transaction.
 Only the NEXUS Reactor can.

-NEXUS minting requires verifiable access to raw Bitcoin block data and deterministic reconstruction of multi-round proofs, effectively binding mint eligibility to full-node-equivalent data capabilities rather than mere key ownership.
-Forgery of a valid proof without access to authentic block data is computationally infeasible, as it would require replicating Bitcoin's block-level data integrity.
+NEXUS minting requires a full Bitcoin archive node to generate a two-round cryptographic proof from raw block data.
+The complete proof is embedded on-chain and independently verified by the Indexer.
+Forgery of a valid proof without access to authentic block data is computationally infeasible.

 NEXUS defines three on-chain operations, each using the appropriate data layer(s):